Prevent carbon monoxide poisoning

 Carbon monoxide poisoning

-Carbon monoxide (CO) is a life-threatening gas.
-You can't smell, taste or see it, but people who inhale it can suffer serious health problems and even die.
-Annually, carbon monoxide poisoning causes 10 to 20 deaths and at least 200 hospitalizations.
-Often, carbon monoxide enters a home through an improperly installed or maintained gas combustion system, such as a central heating boiler, geyser, gas stove, gas fireplace or flue.
-This was revealed by research conducted by the Dutch Safety Board (OvV).
-The new legislation was therefore made on the recommendation of the OvV.
+Carbon monoxide (CO) is a deadly gas.
+You can’t smell, taste, or see it, but people who breathe it in can suffer serious health problems and even die.
+Every year, carbon monoxide poisoning causes five to ten deaths and hundreds of hospitalizations.
+Carbon monoxide often enters a home through a gas-burning appliance that is not properly installed or maintained, such as a furnace, water heater, gas stove, gas fireplace, or flue.
+This was revealed by an investigation by the Dutch Safety Board (OvV).
+The new legislation was therefore enacted on the recommendation of the OvV.